broadinstitute/exome-results-browsers/data_pipeline/WRITE_RESULTS_FILES.md

      liblapack3
    ```

    Install Hail and tqdm.
-Versions should be kept in sync with requirements.txt
+Versions should be kept in sync with `pyproject.toml`.

    ```
    python3.9 -m pip install hail==0.2.126 tqdm==4.66.5